 The goal of the M.D./Ph.D.
-Program at Yale School of Medicine is to train physicianscientists and provide them with a broad exposure to human biology and medicine and to an in-depth and rigorous training in one of the scholarly disciplines relevant to medicine.
+Program at Yale School of Medicine is to train physicianscientists by providing them with a broad exposure to human biology and medicine and to an in-depth and rigorous training in one of the scholarly disciplines relevant to medicine.
 It is expected that these individuals will develop into academic physicians capable of assuming faculty positions in either basic science or clinical departments of schools of medicine, and in these positions will provide leadership in academic medicine and in research related to medicine and human welfare.

 The M.D./Ph.D.
 Program, sponsored jointly by the School of Medicine and the Graduate School of Arts and Sciences, is intended for students who wish to obtain a research degree in an established Ph.D. program.
 Participating in the M.D./Ph.D.
-Program are the Graduate School departments/programs of Anthropology; Applied Mathematics; Biomedical Engineering; Cell Biology; Cellular and Molecular Physiology; Chemistry; Experimental Pathology; Genetics; History of Science and Medicine; Immunobiology; Interdepartmental Neuroscience Program; Microbiology; Molecular Biophysics and Biochemistry; Molecular, Cellular, and Developmental Biology; Pharmacology; and Public Health (Biostatistics, Chronic Disease Epidemiology, Environmental Health Sciences, Epidemiology of Microbial Diseases, Health Policy and Management, and Social and Behavioral Sciences).
+Program are the Graduate School departments/programs of Anthropology; Applied Mathematics; Biomedical Engineering; Cell Biology; Cellular and Molecular Physiology; Computational Biology and Bioinformatics; Experimental Pathology; Genetics; History of Science and Medicine; Immunobiology; Interdepartmental Neuroscience Program; Microbiology; Molecular Biophysics and Biochemistry; Molecular, Cellular, and Developmental Biology; Pharmacology; Public Health (Biostatistics, Chronic Disease Epidemiology, Environmental Health Sciences, Epidemiology of Microbial Diseases, Health Policy and Management, and Social and Behavioral Sciences); and Religious Studies.
 Students interested in taking the joint degree in another department may be able to do so, provided they can work out, in advance of acceptance, a program that is approved by the department concerned and the director of the M.D./Ph.D.
 Program.
 Students who anticipate programs in the humanities and social sciences for their Ph.D. studies must be admitted to the programs concurrently with their admission to the M.D./Ph.D.
 Program.

 Applications to the M.D./Ph.D.
 Program are accepted from U.S. citizens or permanent residents and foreign nationals.
 All applicants selected for admission currently receive support from the program for stipend, tuition, and health fees.
-Substantial funding is provided by the Medical Scientist Training Program (MSTP), a grant provided from the National Institute of General Medical Sciences.
-Continuing in the program is contingent on satisfactory progress in both the School of Medicine and the Graduate School.
-The average length of time students spend completing the requirements for the M.D./Ph.D.
-Program is seven to eight years.
+Substantial funding is provided by the Medical Scientist Training Program (MSTP) training grant provided by the National Institute of General Medical Sciences.
+Continuation in the program is contingent on satisfactory progress in both the School of Medicine and the Graduate School.
+Students spend an average of seven to eight years completing the requirements for the M.D./Ph.D.
+Program.

-Students who have matriculated at Yale School of Medicine and are interested in applying to the M.D./Ph.D.
+Students matriculated in the Yale School of Medicine who are interested in joining the M.D./Ph.D.
 Program should meet with the director or deputy director to discuss the internal application process.
-An important consideration for admission to the M.D./Ph.D.
-Program is adequate research experience and identification of a supportive thesis adviser and intended program of graduate study.
-This will be assessed on a case-by-case basis.
+An important consideration for admission to the M.D./ Ph.D.
+Program is adequate research experience and identification of a supportive thesis adviser in the intended program of graduate study.
+Applications will be assessed on a case-by-case basis.
 It may be necessary to complete a summer (or the equivalent in time) of research in a lab at Yale for an application to be considered.
-Applications for admission are reviewed by the same committee that evaluates outside applicants to the M.D./PhD.
+Applications for admission are reviewed by the same committee that evaluates external applicants to the M.D./PhD.
 Program.